1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Radar_Target_Generation _and_Detection/README.md

 * To keep the map size the same as it was before CFAR, equate all the non-thresholded cells to 0.

   ![2D_CFAR](https://github.com/1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/blob/main/Project_Radar_Target_Generation%20_and_Detection/Results/Fig_2D_CFAR.jpg)

+### Implementation steps for the 2D CFAR process

+Lines 137-208 in the script **Radar_Target_Generation_and_Detection.m**

+The 2D Constant False Alarm Rate (CFAR) Algorithm, when applied to the output of the 2D FFT, dynamically adjusts the threshold based on the noise level near the Cell Under Test (CUT).
+The process involves the following key steps:

+1. Iterate over all cells in both the range and Doppler dimensions, ensuring that appropriate margins are maintained at the start and end of the indices.
+2. Extract the training cells surrounding the CUT, excluding the guard cells.
+3. Convert the values of the training cells from decibels (dB) to power to linearize the data.
+4. Calculate the mean noise level from the training cells.
+5. Convert this average noise level back from power to dB.
+6. Add a specified offset (in dB) to establish the dynamic threshold.
+7. Apply this threshold and store the resulting values in a binary array with the same dimensions as the Range-Doppler Map (RDM).